mic-hb/python_mnist_ml/phase-0_guide.md

 ### **4. Additional (Add-on) Features (Future Roadmap)**

-(Same list as in the previous README plan.)

 - Integration with experiment tracking tools (e.g., MLflow, Weights & Biases).
 - Support for other image datasets with minor configuration changes.
 - Automated hyperparameter optimization (e.g., using KerasTuner).